Yair Minsky

 Yair Nathan Minsky (born in 1962) is an Israeli-American mathematician whose research concerns three-dimensional topology, differential geometry, group theory and holomorphic dynamics.
 He is a professor at Yale University.
-He is known for having proved Thurston's ending lamination conjecture and as a student of curve complex geometry.
+He is known for having proved Thurston's ending lamination conjecture along with Jeffrey Brock and Richard Canary, and for results on the geometry of the curve complex obtained in collaboration with Howard Masur.

 Biography

 Minsky obtained his Ph.D. from Princeton University in 1989 under the supervision of William Paul Thurston, with the thesis Harmonic Maps and Hyperbolic Geometry.

 His Ph.D. students include Jason Behrstock, Erica Klarreich, Hossein Namazi and Kasra Rafi.

 Honors and awards

-He received a Sloan Fellowship in 1995.

-He was a speaker at the ICM (Madrid) 2006.
+Minsky received a Sloan Fellowship in 1995 and was an invited speaker at the 2006 ICM in Madrid.

 He was named to the 2021 class of fellows of the American Mathematical Society "for contributions to hyperbolic 3-manifolds, low-dimensional topology, geometric group theory and Teichmuller theory".
 He was elected to the American Academy of Arts and Sciences in 2023.